 Then click and drag down or up on the left handle to change the direction/path of the connection line.

 Notice that the line still intersects the figure.
 Click and drag on the right handle to continue altering the direction/path of the connection line.
 This will result in the straight segment residing below the figure and a successfully routed Path Connection Line.

 Note: Please note that the handles may be moved in any direction; however, for this example both are moved down to route the connection line around the figure.

 Example 2: Segment to Quad

 A Path Connection Line can also be routed differently by converting the line to a quadratic segment.
 This example will use the same original figures as shown previously and will display how to convert the current connection line to a quadratic segment for path routing.

-Perform an extended Press on the connection line and then select Segment to Quad from the menu.
+Perform a Right Click (Control/Click) on the connection line and then select Segment to Quad from the Paths Submenu.

 A Control Point Handle (Green) will appear in the middle of the connection line.

 Click and drag the handle downward (or upward) to create a curved segment.
 The Control Point Handle may be moved in any direction; however, for this example, it is moved downward below the figure.